Khachmaz District

 Khachmaz District (Xaçmaz rayonu; Хъачмаз район) is one of the 66 districts of Azerbaijan.
-It is located in the north-east of the country and belongs to the Guba-Khachmaz Economic Region.
+It is located in the northeast of the country and belongs to the Guba-Khachmaz Economic Region.
 The district borders the districts of Qusar, Quba, Shabran, and the Russian Republic of Dagestan.
 Its capital and largest city is Khachmaz.
 As of 2020, the district had a population of 179,800.

 History

 Khachmaz is one of the border districts of Azerbaijan in the north of the republic.
 The district was established on August 8, 1930, as an administrative territory.
 It was a town-type settlement during 1936–1937.
 In 1963, the Khachmaz region was abolished and its territory included to Guba and Gusar districts.
 In 1995 the district was restored.

 Location

 Being the most northeastern region of Azerbaijan, Khachmaz is between the Caucasus Mountains and borders Caspian Sea to the east.
 The southern border greets Shabran and the region stretches north to Russia.
 Khachmaz city is located toward the bottom third of the region.
 It is about 10 km from the Caspian Sea and the border to Shabran.
 About half that distance to the Quba border to Khachmaz's west.
 It is a substantially greater distance to the northern border.